 6.2.
 REPORTING REQUIREMENTS.

-The Director, ODEI, will provide a consolidated annual report to the USD(P&R), through EDFR, that incorporates non-personally identifiable information and data collected by the DoD Components pursuant to Paragraph 6.1.
-The first report will be submitted to the USD(P&R) within 180 calendar days after the end of the fiscal year following the publication of this issuance, then annually thereafter.
+The Director, OCREOP, will provide a consolidated report every 2 years to the USD(P&R), through EDFR, that incorporates non-personally identifiable information and data collected by the DoD Components pursuant to Paragraph 6.1. of this issuance.